-Posted in 12-Step Groups, Adjunctive therapy, Alcohol, Alcoholics Anon, Alcoholism, Assessment, Brief-TSF, Contrast to other models, Disease of addiction, Mutual-help, Recovery, Relapse prevention, Research, Self-help and tagged Alcoholics Anonymous Affiliation Scale, Severity of Alcohol Dependence Questionnaire, sponsor, sponsoree.
+Posted in 12-Step Groups, Addiction, Adjunctive therapy, Alcohol, Alcoholism, Assessment, Contrast to other models, Mutual-help, Policy, Recovery, Research, Self-help, Target populations and tagged Alcoholics Anon, disease, double trouble, DTR, dual diagnosis, mental health, Narcotics Anon, New York, substance abuse, treatment.
 Use this permalink for a bookmark.

 Spirituality and purpose in life in alcoholism recovery.
 We examined the relationship between spirituality and recovery from alcoholism.
 Spirituality was defined as the extent of practice of Alcoholics Anonymous Steps 11 and 12 and was measured by a Step Questionnaire developed for this study.
 AA Step 11 suggests prayer and meditation, and Step 12 suggests …∞

 Posted in 12-Step Groups, Alcoholics Anon, Alcoholism, Recovery, Spirituality and tagged alcoholism recovery, assistance of other alcoholics, prayer and meditation, purpose in life.
 Use this permalink for a bookmark.

 The aim of this study was to explore the roles of Alcoholics Anonymous (AA) sponsors and to describe the characteristics of a sample of sponsors.

 Posted in Adjunctive therapy, Alcohol, Alcoholics Anon, Alcoholism, Recovery, Relapse prevention, Research, Self-help, Spirituality and tagged 12-step, Alcoholics Anon, sponsor.
 Use this permalink for a bookmark.